-In honor of The Mandalorian’s lava river–filled finale, we’ve decided it was only appropriate to rank its best cameo appearances.
-We’re only considering actors and characters who make a sole appearance (sorry to Taika Waititi’s killer droid), and who are at least somewhat recognizable outside of the Star Wars–verse (so, alas, voice actors from the Clone Wars series do not count).
-On to the cameos!
+As The Mandalorian continues into its second season, we’ve decided it was only appropriate to continue to update our ranking of the most compelling people Mando and friends run into along the way.
+We’re only considering actors and characters who make minor appearances in the story (sorry to Taika Waititi’s killer droid), and who are at least somewhat recognizable outside of the Star Wars–verse (so, alas, voice actors from the Clone Wars series do not count).
+On to the ranking!

 Did you know that Bobby Cannavale and Jenny Lumet had a son who is now 24 years old?
 Well, maybe you did if you watched Nurse Jackie, but The Mandalorian is here to really remind you of that fact.
 Jake Cannavale plays the junior bounty hunter who tries to cross Mando, and quickly learns that is not so good of an idea.
 Not the most glamorous part, but congrats to Cannavale for landing this big role.
 And also for having very strong, very negative opinions about The Rise of Skywalker.
 Go off, Jake!